 Budgetary Concerns

 While the open-source version of Magento 2 might seem free initially, the journey from a hosted solution like Shopify to Magento 2 can be riddled with unforeseen expenses.
 There might be hidden costs lurking in the corners, from extensions to custom functionalities to design.
 Then there’s the domain of hosting.
 Unlike Shopify, which takes care of hosting, Magento 2 requires you to be proactive, bringing another layer of expenses.
-And, let’s not forget the potentially higher recurring costs of Magento 2, especially if you’re outsourcing maintenance and updates to external developers.
+And let’s not forget the potentially higher recurring costs of Magento 2, especially if you’re outsourcing maintenance and updates to external developers.

 Testing and Quality Assurance

 Migration isn’t a ‘set it and forget it’ deal.
 Once you’ve made the leap, there’s a pivotal need to ensure everything runs like a well-oiled machine.
 It goes beyond just checking visuals.
-Every nook and corner of functionality, from the intricacies of product searches to the nuances of the checkout process, demand rigorous testing.
+Every nook and corner of functionality, from the intricacies of product searches to the nuances of the checkout process, demands rigorous testing.
 But it’s not just about what’s under the hood.

 Training and Support